awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-api-gateway.md

        "stateMachineArn": "arn:aws:states:us-east-1:123456789012:stateMachine:HelloWorld"
    }
    ```
-This approach allows you to have different state machines based on your development stages \(for example, `dev`, `test`, and `prod`\)\.
-To release an update, you only need to change the stage variable, for example:
+This approach enables you to have different state machines based on your development stages \(for example, `dev`, `test`, and `prod`\)\.
+To release an update, you need to change only the stage variable, for example:

    ```
    {